Prabhjeet8963/FODS_Lab/README.md

-#  Hi there!
-Welcome to my R Data Science Portfolio
+#  Heya!!
+Welcome to my R-Data Science Portfolio

 This repository is my personal collection of **12 R Lab scripts** from my Data Science class.
 I have cleaned, debugged, and organized them sequentially from the absolute basics of arithmetic to more complex predictive machine learning models.